svmszcck/test-app/README.md

 - No feature branchs, regular commits.
 Normally I should have used feature branchs for the separate features and pushed those changes regularly.

+- There are still js files in the project.
+Some of them should be refactored to typescript.

 **Anyway, if I had more time I could solve these issues but it's also important to be aware of these right? =)**